menu hamburger logo

 The Cinema

-Before taking the lift to the first floor, an emotional highlight of any visit can be experienced in the Cinema.
-On the unique 180° screen visitors can watch the two short films "The Final" and "The patch of Champions".
+Before taking the lift to the first floor, an emotional highlight of any visit can be experienced at the Cinema.
+On the unique 180° screen, visitors can watch the two short films "The Final" and "The Path of Champions".

 5.2_Cinema_3x2_IMG_9650